shantanuj/Imitating-primate-infant-visual-development-CNNs/README.md

     }

 ## Acknowledgement
-The codebase utilizes the [torchvision](https://github.com/pytorch/vision) libraries and built on [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100) repository for CIFAR100 models.
+The codebase utilizes the [torchvision](https://github.com/pytorch/vision) libraries and builds on [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100) repository for CIFAR100 model implementations.

 ## License
 This project's codebase is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.